When the hero has just killed someone, often in a gruesome manner, they do a Bond One-Liner.

 Unfortunately, the Sixth Doctor became that kind of person when, after witnessing two orderlies fall into a horrible certain death in an acid bath (owing to circumstances that the Doctor, if not directly, was at least partially responsible for), he murmurs "Forgive me if I don't join you." with a bit of a smirk on his face.

-In Remembrance of the Daleks, he gets two, after Davros's hand gets blown off - "No 'arm in trying", followed by "Want to shake hands?"
+In "Revelation of the Daleks", he gets two, after Davros's hand gets blown off - "No 'arm in trying", followed by "Want to shake hands?"

 In "The Two Doctors", he killed a cannibal followed it by quipping "Your just desserts" over his food-obsessed opponent's corpse.
 He later told his companions that the villain had been "moth-balled".